benlambert43/enviroPlus_Device/README.md

 # enviroPlus_Device

+Device application driver for enviro+ hardware.

+driver.py sends data to REST API

+NodeJS server used for exporting enviro+ values with a REST API, consumed by https://github.com/benlambert43/enviroPlus_App

 # SEE IMG_0020.jpg and DEMO_VIDEO.MP4 !!!

-Device application driver for enviro+ hardware.

-Web server for exporting enviro+ values with a REST API

 System requirements: